 Socket Seeds: Complete List, Effects and How to Use in MU Online

-Complete guide to Socket Seeds in MU Online S6: all types, effects, ranks, Seed Sphere combinations and class-specific strategies.
+Complete guide to Socket Seeds in MU Online S6: all types, effects, how to install Seed Spheres in socket items and optimize every class.

 What Are Socket Seeds and Why They Matter